System Cleanup Series: Antivirus

 In this blog post, I will talk about which antivirus programs I use and recommend.
 This post is part of my System Cleanup series.

-Windows 10 and 11 come with a free and effective antivirus solution included.
-Unless you clearly need something more comprehensive and powerful, I recommend sticking with Windows Defender.
-Otherwise, I strongly recommend any products from ESET, which I have used and trusted for nearly 20 years.
+Windows 10 and 11 include a free and effective antivirus solution.
+Unless you clearly need something more comprehensive and powerful, I recommend sticking with that (Windows Defender, aka Virus and Threat Protection).

 I have tried free and paid versions of many antivirus programs over the years.
 Around 2008, I became a huge fan of ESET Internet Security (formerly Smart Security), and their other products like ESET NOD32 Antivirus.
 Lightweight and very functional, ESET simply works well.
 Over the years, I have recommended and installed it on many client computers.
 You may ask yourself, "That sounds great, so what changed?”